-Jennifer Goodlander focuses on Asian performance as it intersects with gender studies, ethnography, performance studies, postcolonial theory, visual culture studies, and transnational circuits of performance.
-She has received many grants and fellowships for her performance work and research on Asian performance, including a Fulbright Fellowship to Indonesia, focused on women and performance in Bali, especially wayang kulit or shadow puppetry.
-She is currently revising the dissertation into a book manuscript tentatively called Women in the Shadows: Gender, Puppets, and the Power of Tradition in Bali is under contract with Ohio University Press.
-Drawing upon her own experience of the practical training and ritual initiation to become a dalang, or puppeteer, coupled with interviews of early women dalangs and leading artists, she argues that “tradition” in Bali must be understood as a system of power that is inextricably linked to gender hierarchy.
+Jennifer Goodlander focuses on Asian performance as it intersects with gender studies, ethnography, performance studies, visual culture and museum studies, postcolonial theory, and transnational circuits of performance.
+She has received many grants and fellowships for her performance work and research on Asian performance, including a Fulbright Fellowship to Indonesia and funding from the Andrew W. Mellon Foundation.
+She is currently completing a book manuscript tentatively called: Women in the Shadows: Gender, Puppets, and the Power of Tradition in Bali is under contract with Ohio University Press.
+Drawing upon her own experience of the practical training and ritual initiation to become a dalang, or puppeteer, coupled with interviews of early women dalangs and leading artists, she argues that "tradition" in Bali must be understood as a system of power that is inextricably linked to gender hierarchy.

 Jennifer is interested in unraveling and exploring connections between scholarship and theatrical practice.
-In New York City and regionally she worked extensively as a director and teacher with a special emphasis on new plays and physically based performance.
-She combined Asian theatre into innovative productions of The Ghost Sonata, The Bacchae, and others.
+In New York City and regionally she worked extensively as a director and teacher with a special emphasis on new plays and physically based performance, combining Asian theatre into innovative productions of The Ghost Sonata, The Bacchae, and others.
 She was a member of the 2005 Lincoln Center Director’s Lab that focused on new play development and working in collaboration.
-She often shares her research through performances and lectures at theatres, civic groups, and universities and has performed wayang kulit in NYC, Michigan, Kentucky, Illinois, and Ohio.
-Jennifer is the Membership and Outreach Coordinator for the Association for Asian Performance (AAP) and Symposium Co-Chair for Practice and Production Symposium of the Mid-America Theatre Conference (MATC).
+She often shares her research through performances and lectures at theatres, civic groups, and universities and has performed wayang kulit both nationally and internationally.
+Jennifer is the Vice President/Conference Planner for the Association of Asian Performance (2014-2016).